On the statistical theory of self-gravitating collisionless dark matter flow: Statistical measures from N-body simulation

 \section{Statistical measures from N-body simulation}

-The simulation data described in Section \ref{sec:2} is used to compute all statistical measures described in Section \ref{sec:3}.
-For a given scale \textit{r}, all particle pairs with a separation \textit{r} are identified and particle position and velocity data are recorded to compute the correlation and structure functions by averaging that quantity over all pairs with the same separation \textit{r}, i.e a pairwise average.
+The simulation data described in Section \ref{sec:2} are used to compute all statistical measures described in Section \ref{sec:3}.
+For a given scale \textit{r}, all particle pairs with a separation \textit{r} are identified and particle position and velocity data are recorded to compute the correlation and structure functions by averaging that quantity over all pairs with the same separation \textit{r}, i.e a pairwise averaging for all scales r.
+This provides a complete view for the variation of these statistical measures on all scales.